kennytm/dbgen/Template.md

 * **Concatenation `||`**

     The `||` operator concatenates two strings together.
-If either side is not a string, they will first be converted into a string.
+If either side is not a string, they will first be converted into a string, except that NULLs are propagated (`NULL||x` produces `NULL`).
     This operator cannot be used to concatenate arrays.

 * **Comparison `=`, `<>`, `<`, `>`, `<=`, `>=`**